Lost about LinkedIn? Here Are 7 Tips for Legal Professionals

 Another good way to keep up to date is, if you have a smartphone, download the LinkedIn app to keep up to date without your computer.

 This is the last tip on the list, but it just might be the biggest.
 LinkedIn is a professional network that connects professionals with each other.
 This is a perfect place to share industry specific news.
 If you already run a blog, make sure to share the content on your profile.
 Found an article that pertains to your practice area?
 Share it on your page with your take on the information.
 Have some information to share about a case?
 Share that on your page.
 The more content you post with your unique voice, the more you build your authority on LinkedIn on the topic.
 However, make sure to include proper disclaimers with any content you share that could be construed as legal advice.

 Great content on LinkedIn can grow your connections with those within the industry and those that need the help of attorneys.
 By following these tips and making your presence known on LinkedIn, you can increase your impact online and offline.
-For more insider tips about making an impact on LinkedIn or other social media platforms, click here to download our handy reference guide.
-It will save you time, money, and energy.
+For more strategic advice about LinkedIn, contact an expert from our team.